Seculert

-In 2012, the company was named one of the hottest new security start-ups by The New York Times, and a finalist in the SC Magazine awards for Rookie Security Company of the Year.
+In 2012, the company was named one of the hottest new security start-ups by The New York Times and a finalist in the SC Magazine awards for Rookie Security Company of the Year.

 History

-Seculert was founded in 2010 by former RSA FraudAction Research Lab Manager Aviv Raff, former SanDisk Product Marketing Manager Dudi Matot and former Finjan VP of Operations Alex Milstein.
+Seculert was founded in 2010 by former RSA FraudAction Research Lab Manager Aviv Raff, former SanDisk Product Marketing Manager Dudi Matot and former Finjan Software VP of Operations Alex Milstein.

 In 2011, the company launched their first offering, Seculert Echo.
 Their Seculert Sense, traffic log analysis, was released in October 2012.

 At the RSA Conference in February 2013 Seculert unveiled the beta version of Seculert Swamp, a malware analysis sandbox.